yasayllc/yasay_version/public/PRIVACY_POLICY_Weather.md

 ## Information We Collect

-### User Preferences (Stored Locally)
+### User Preferences & App Data (Stored Locally)

-SkyVista stores the following preferences locally on your device:
+SkyVista stores the following information locally on your device:

-- **Favorite Cities**: Cities you have marked as favorites
+- **Favorite Cities**: Cities you have marked as favorites.
-- **Home City**: Your selected home city preference
+- **Home City**: Your selected home city preference.
-- **Temperature Unit**: Your preference for Celsius or Fahrenheit
+- **Temperature Unit**: Your preference for Celsius or Fahrenheit.
+- **Credits & Unlocks**: Your current credit balance and simulation unlock status.

-**Important:** This information is stored only on your device using local storage (AsyncStorage).
-It is never transmitted to external servers or shared with third parties.
+**Important:** This information is stored primarily on your device using local storage (AsyncStorage).

-### No Personal Information Collected

-SkyVista does not collect, store, or transmit:
-- Personal identification information (name, email, phone number)
-- Location data from your device
-- Contact information
-- Payment information
-- Any other personally identifiable information
+### Location Data

+When you use the app's location features, we may access your device's GPS location to provide local weather data.
+- **Usage**: Your location is used solely to fetch weather data for your current area.
+- **Privacy**: We do not store your location history on our servers.
+Location data is processed locally and sent to weather providers only to retrieve relevant weather information.
+- **Third Parties**: We do not sell or share your location data with third parties or advertisers.

+### Subscription & Payment Data

+SkyVista offers optional "Pro" subscriptions and in-app purchases.
+- **Payment Processing**: All payments are processed securely by the **Apple App Store**.
+SkyVista does not collect or store your credit card numbers, bank account details, or other payment credentials.
+- **Subscription Management**: We use **RevenueCat** to manage subscription status and verify purchases.
+RevenueCat receives anonymized transaction identifiers to ensure your "Pro" features are active across your devices.
+No personally identifiable information (PII) is shared with RevenueCat by us.

 ## Third-Party Services

-### Open-Meteo API
+### Weather Data Providers

-SkyVista uses the Open-Meteo (https://open-meteo.com/) to provide weather data.
-When you request weather information:
+SkyVista uses **Open-Meteo** (https://open-meteo.com/) to provide real-time weather data.

-- We send only the latitude and longitude coordinates of the city you select
+- When you request weather information, we send only the latitude and longitude coordinates of the city to Open-Meteo.
-- No personal information is sent to Open-Meteo
+- No personal information is sent to or collected by Open-Meteo.
-- Open-Meteo does not collect or store personal data from our app
-- Weather data is fetched in real-time and not stored by Open-Meteo
+- Weather data is fetched in real-time and is not stored by Open-Meteo in association with any user identifier.

-**Open-Meteo Privacy:** Open-Meteo is a free, open-source weather API that does not require user registration or API keys.
-For more information about Open-Meteo's data practices, please visit their website.

-## How We Use Information

-The user preferences stored locally are used solely to:
-- Personalize your app experience
-- Remember your favorite cities
-- Display your preferred temperature unit
-- Show your home city first in the list

-## Data Storage and Security

-- All user preferences are stored locally on your device
-- No data is transmitted to external servers
-- No data is stored in cloud services
+We also use **Geoapify** for city search and location services, which follows similar privacy-first principles.
+- Only the search queries you enter are sent to resolve location names.
-- No user accounts or registration is required
+- No personal data or device identifiers are shared.

+### RevenueCat
+Used for managing in-app subscriptions.
+RevenueCat helps us track which features you have unlocked without needing to know your identity.

+### Apple
+Handles all financial transactions and payment data.
+Please refer to Apple's Privacy Policy for details on how they handle your payment information.

-## Data Sharing
+## Data Usage and Sharing

-**We do not share, sell, rent, or disclose your information to third parties.**
+**We do not share, sell, rent, or disclose your personal information to third parties for marketing or advertising purposes.**

-SkyVista does not:
-- Share data with advertisers
-- Sell data to data brokers
-- Use data for marketing purposes
-- Transmit data to external servers (except for real-time weather API requests)
+The data we collect is used solely to:
+- Provide and maintain the App's functionality.
+- Process and verify your subscriptions.
+- Personalize your experience.

 ## Children's Privacy

 SkyVista is suitable for users of all ages.
 We do not knowingly collect personal information from children.
-Since we do not collect personal information, this is not applicable to our app.

 ## Changes to This Privacy Policy

 We may update this Privacy Policy from time to time.
-We will notify you of any changes by:
-- Updating the "Last Updated" date at the top of this policy
+We will notify you of any changes by updating the "Last Updated" date at the top of this policy and through the App Store listing.
-- Posting the new Privacy Policy in the App Store listing

-You are advised to review this Privacy Policy periodically for any changes.

-## Future Updates

-If we add new features in the future (such as advertising), we will:
-- Update this Privacy Policy to reflect any new data collection practices
-- Provide clear notice of any changes
-- Comply with all applicable privacy laws and regulations

-## Your Rights

-Since we do not collect personal information, there is no personal data to access, modify, or delete.
-However, you can:
-- Clear app data by uninstalling and reinstalling the app
-- Reset preferences within the app settings

 ## Contact Us